JaidenAshmore/java-dynamic-sqs-listener/README.md

 [Spring - How to add a custom Argument Resolver](doc/how-to-guides/spring/spring-how-to-add-custom-argument-resolver.md).

 ### Building a custom queue listener annotation
-The core Queue Listener annotations may not provide the exact use case necessary for the application and they also do not provide any dynamic functionality and therefore it would be useful to provide your own annotation.
-See [Spring - How to add a custom queue wrapper](doc/how-to-guides/spring/spring-how-to-add-own-queue-listener.md) for a guide to doing this.
+The core Queue Listener annotations may not provide the exact use case necessary for the application and therefore it can be useful to provide your own annotation.
+See
+[Spring - How to add a custom queue wrapper](doc/how-to-guides/spring/spring-how-to-add-own-queue-listener.md) for a guide to doing this.

 ### Testing locally an example Spring Boot app with the Spring Starter